 The Disneyland Hotel is situated just 5 minutes from the Disney Parks and is filled with classic Disney magic.
 In terms of the parks themselves, the rides themselves cater to all ages, with roller coasters, log flumes, musical tours, and even haunted houses.

-This spectacular building suffered tragic destruction in 2019 as rampant flames tore through it, destroying much of the beloved architecture.
+The Notre Dame Cathedral, which overlooks the Seine River from the end of Île de la Cité, is one of Paris’ most famous landmarks.
+Unfortunately, it suffered tragic destruction in 2019 as rampant flames tore through it, destroying much of the beloved architecture.
 Prior to that, this cathedral was one of the best-preserved examples of gothic architecture from medieval times, just like Sainte-Chapelle, which is also considered the most famous chapel in Paris.
 Construction began in 1160 as a dedication to the Virgin Mary, and the building has a rich history, including its desecration during the French Revolution (but more on that later).

-The French are known for their elegant, understated fashion, and nowhere is this casual style more evident than in the country’s capital.
-You can find the headquarters of nearly all major French fashion firms in Paris, such as Chanel, Luis Vuitton, and Dior, and the streets are littered with established as well as up-and-coming boutiques.
+The French are known for their elegant, understated chic fashion, and nowhere is this casual style more evident than in the country’s capital.
+You can find the headquarters of nearly all major French fashion firms in Paris, such as Chanel, Louis Vuitton, and Dior, and the streets are littered with established as well as up-and-coming boutiques.

 France has been producing wine since Roman times and, these days, it is one fo the world’s leading wine exporters.
 It’s not surprising, therefore, that the bottles on the shelves of Parisian restaurants certainly won’t disappoint.
 There are some fantastic wine bars where you can try out some of the best wines that France has to offer.
 However, if you want to learn a little more about the history of French wine as well as checking out an astonishing permanent collection, you should definitely take a trip to the Musée du Vi, located not far from the Eiffel Tower.
 As well as the museum itself, you can partake in events such as tasted courses, themed evenings, and more to truly immerse yourself in wine culture.

-The Arc de Triomphe de l’Étoile (or Arc de Triomphe for short) is situated in the center of the Étoile roundabout.
-It pays homage to those who fought during the French Revolution as well as the Napoleonic Wars and has become a symbol of French national identity.
+This magnificence structure pays homage to those who fought during the French Revolution as well as the Napoleonic Wars and has become a symbol of French national identity.
 Its construction was commissioned by Napoleon himself back in 1806, but little did he know it would take 30 years for the works to be completed.
 Aside from the Eiffel Tower, it is probably Paris’ most famous monument.

 Taking in the sights from the water is a truly unique way to experience Paris, and there are many tour operators in the area offering a range of boat excursions – some with dinner, some with commentary, some residential – so you’ll certainly be able to find one that’s right for you.